KevinCurtisDev/tech_job_finder/README.md

 Tech Job Finder is a web application built with the django framework.
 The webApp allows users to securely sign up/in.
 Once signed in the user is taken to a personalised dashboard with records of interactions he/she has had with recruiters about job postings.
 The user is also able to look through job listings, check job details, apply to the recruiter who posted the listng, and offer a donation for use of the service.

 ## Features
 Custom styled admin area.
 Admin log in.
 Super user view, add, edit, delete operations on jobs and recruiters from the admin area.
 General user login/sign up area.
 Job listing board.
 Individual job detail area - showing associated recruiter.
 Job enquiry area.
 Email notification for recruiters (notifying when an enquiry has been made for a specific job posting).
 Donation page using stripe to make a secure payment.
 Responsively designed to work accross multiple sized devices.
 Custom built slide in menu using pure css (checkbox hack).
-Conditionally rendered elements and pages dependingon whether a user is logged in or not.
+Conditionally rendered elements and pages depending on whether a user is logged in or not.
+Pop up success/error notifications offering a better user experience with instant feedback.

 ## User experience
 The user experience for the Tech job finder app has been designed around use cases for the following users:

 * System administrator
 * Recruiter
-* Job seeker
+* Tech Job seeker

 ### User stories
 The following user stories were used to guide the development of the UI and the database structure.

-Site administrator
+#### Site administrator:
 As an administrator, I want to log in to the backend admin area.
 Add, remove or edit jobs, add, remove or edit recruiters and recruiter details, link specific jobs toindividual recruiters, view or delete enquiries.

-*
+Actions taken:

-Recruiter:
+#### Recruiter:
 As a recruiter, I want to log in to the backend admin area.
 View job enquiry details and details of the sender of the enquiry.

-*
+Actions taken:

-As a job seeker, I want to..
+#### Tech job seeker

-*
+Actions taken:

 ## Wireframing the UI and app layout
 Balsamiq was used to create wireframes of the UI and app layout, illustrating how the app should look and function across multiple screen sizes and devices.
 You can view the wireframes at the following link: [wireframe preview](https://github.com/KevinCurtisDev/tech_job_finder/blob/master/wireframes/techjobfinder.pdf)